 Location: SW High School Main Gym, Auxiliary Gym or Middle School Gym*

-Coordinator: Nick Welles
+Coordinators: Nick Welles

 Fee: FREE but donations accepted

 *Schedule & locations vary frequently.
 Please check with coordinators for schedule updates.

 Adults & Youth Ages 12+ with an Adult

 Learn to play golf in a relaxed non–competitive environment.
 Keepers of the Game member Bob Brown will run this four–week golf program for new golfers, those wanting to tidy up their skills, and those returning to the game.
 Includes three sessions on the full swing and one on-course lesson (1-3 holes), giving you the opportunity to learn this lifetime sport.
 Classes will take place rain or shine.
 This program fills up, so register early!
 Min 4/Max 6 per session

 Location: Island Greens Golf Course, 3890 E French Rd, Clinton

 *Participants will need to purchase 3-4 tokens for balls.
 These can be purchased for $3 at Critters & Co at Ken’s Korner or Clinton Foodmart.
 Participants will also need to pay the discounted green fee of $7 (bring exact change) for the final day.